Sydney-Informatics-Hub/Dig3D/README.md

 # Machine Learning for Mapping Soil Constraints in 3D: GRDC Pilot App

 This is a GRDC Pilot App for machine learning to transform sparse soil measurements and surface measurements into 3D predictions of soil properties and their uncertainties.
-One of the key features is the probabilistic 3D modeling (cubing), which is data-driven approach and performed via Gaussian Process Priors with a spatial 3D kernel plus multiple mean functions to take into account a diverse range of additional covariates (e.g., from satellite data, surface or climate measurements).
+One of the key features is the probabilistic 3D modeling (cubing), which is data-driven approach and performed via Gaussian Process Priors with a spatial 3D kernel plus multiple mean functions to take into account a diverse range of additional covariates (e.g. terrain, vegetation, top soil properties, depth).
 The App is build with Python (see [Mlsoil](https://github.com/Sydney-Informatics-Hub/MLsoil_GRDCapp)) and includes multiple options via a graphical user interface (GUI) or as a settings file.
 The four main functionalities are:
 - Feature importance calculation
 - Model evaluation and ranking
 - Soil predictions in 3D including prediction uncertainties